Broom Hill Short Walk

-Following the footpath down there are several rustic benches to stop and take in the view, as well as little picnic table at one point too!
-This really is a well thought out project that has not spoilt the natural surroundings in any way
+Following the footpath down there are several rustic benches to stop and take in the view, as well as a little picnic table at one point too!
+This really is a well-thought-out project that has not spoilt the natural surroundings in any way.

 As you reach the bottom of the hill, the path winds round to the right and then along the side of Hemingstone Hall, coming out on the road.
 Turning left and walking along the edge of the stream you are greeted by the sight of what I think is one of the most stunning houses I’ve ever seen.
 This is still privately owned so please don’t go wandering in there!

 You can keep heading East if you want to extend your walk but we doubled back shortly after and headed back to Coddenham to the deli & coffee shop!
 The first thing you’ll see as you hit the village along the bottom path is the church as you round the bend.

 There are a couple of great signs up telling you what you might encounter en route;

 Small Copper Butterflies can be found between late April and October, though they are on the decline and Pyramidal Orchids can be seen in June, July and August.
 The Green Woodpecker is also a keen resident here.

 The Broom Hill walk itself would only take about 45 minutes to an hour, ambling along so next time we’ll definitely go from here and make it a 7 or 8-mile round trip.